hexdreamer/tesseract-build/README.md

 The project folder that you cloned or downloaded is referred to as **PROJECTDIR** and comes with three empty directories that the build process will fill up like: download TGZ to **Downloads**; extract TGZ to **Sources**; configure and make source, and install into **Root**.
 The **Scripts** directory contains all the shell scripts to order and execute those steps.

-For my folder setup, I did everything in the shell and Xcode relative to my PROJECTDIR:
+For my folder setup, I did everything in the shell and Xcode relative to my PROJECTDIR.
+There's a symlink to shell script we can source to set up the shell environment and the `print_project_env()` function that shows key aspects of the environment:

 ```zsh
 % cd ~/dev/tesseract-build